prathamesh-sonpatki/o11y-wiki/README.md

 ### Gateway

 A gateway is a component that acts as an entry point for traffic from external sources into a system.
-In the context of SRE, gateways can be used to manage traffic routing, load balancing, and security.
+In the context of observability, gateways can be used to manage traffic routing, load balancing, and security.

 ## H